vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

     # ...
 ```

-To fix this failing test, we need to fix the `home` tempalate.
+To fix this failing test, we need to fix the `home` template.

 ```html
 <body>